Bananut-Electronics/MiDispositivoMIDI_V3/README.md

 <img align="left" width="100" height="100" src="https://github.com/Bananut-Electronics/MiDispositivoMIDI_V3/blob/master/images/header_bn3.png">

 # MiDispositivoMIDI V3
-We are proud to present the MiDispositivoMIDI revA3C ([what is that?](https://github.com/Bananut-Electronics/MiDispositivoMIDI_V3/wiki), which is the latest version we have out in the market.
-You can buy it in our webpage or in tindie.
-In this repository you will find documentation about the controller and code.
-If you know how to code and you want to colaborate with the project, feel free to do it.
-If you don't, here you will find a bunch of codes that you just will need to upload to your controller, simple as that.
+We are proud to present the MiDispositivoMIDI V3, which is the latest version we have out in the market (Jan 2019).
+MiDispositivoMIDI is an open source MIDI controller based on Arduino.
+In other words, its a small device with tons of LEDs and buttons, that you can connect to your computer to, in example, make music.
+Our device works with the MIDI protocol, a very well known protocol used in the music industry.
+You can just plug our device and start using it with your favourite DAW, such as Logic, Ableton or Cubase.
+No other extra softare is needed.

+If you are also interested in programming and electronics, this device offer you a great tool to learn by example.
+You can also use it to prototype and play around.
+And also, since it is open source you can fully costumize it to your needs.
+If you don't know much about coding, just load the codes that we provide, and use them.
+But if you like coding, you can also publish your code with new features or improvements for others to use.

 <p align="center">
 <a href="www.facebook.com/bananutelectronics">